bmw-ece-ntust/internship/learning_notes/E2_Summary.md

    - QUERY
  - RAN Function ID: local identifier of a specific RAN function within an E2 Node that supports one or more RIC Services using a specific E2SM, and a same E2SM can be used by more than one RAN Function in the same E2 Node.
  - Style: Group of different types of data for each RIC Services, where E2SM may support many styles for each RIC services.

+E2AP procedures are divided into:
+1. RIC Functional Procedures, contains procedures used to pass application specific messages between Near-RT RIC applications and a target RAN Function in an E2 node.
+2. Global Procedures, contains procedures that are not directly related to a specific application.

+>E2AP Functions can be found on O-RAN WG3 Near-RT RIC, E2 General Aspects and Principles.

+### Elementary Procedures
+Elementary Procedures divided into Class 1 and Class 2, where Class 1 is basic procedures in communicating between the RIC and the Node (where successful and unsuccessful has different response), while Class 2 is more to sending messages by one device with less priority that the message is actually received each procedures (as Indicator) can be seen at [6].

+### RIC Functional Procedures
+Consists of 8 different procedures:
+- RIC Subscription Procedures, to start connection between RIC and the Node, consisting an event trigger and a sequence of RIC Service Action initiated by Near-RT RIC.
+If it fails, the RIC is going to release any resources left, and RIC Subscription Delete Procedure is initiated.
+- RIC Subscription Delete Procedures, to stop connection between RIC and the Node and release information and resource of the RIC abotu the node.
+Initiated by Near-RT RIC.
+When failed, the Near-RT RIC is going to terminate the procedure.
+- RIC Subscription Delete Required Procedures, to stop connection but initiated by the E2 Node.
+- RIC Subscription Audit Procedure, used to audit the list of established RIC Subscriptions on E2 Node, initiated by the Near-RT RIC.
+When failed, the RIC going to terminate the RIC Subscription procedure.
+- RIC Indication Procedure, to transfer Report and/or insert RIC Service Action associated with a RIC Subscription procedure, initiated by the E2 Node.
+There are no failure operation in this procedure, and have varied action by the RIC depend on the conditions.
+- RIC Control Procedure, to initiate or resume a specific functionality in the E2 Node, initiated by Near-RT RIC.
+When failed, the Node is going to return RIC CONTROL FAILURE and the near-RT RIC terminate the RIC Control Procedure.
+- RIC Subscription Modification Procedure, to modify an existing RIC subscription on an E2 Node in terms of its event trigger definition and/or the sequence of actions, initiated by the Near-RT RIC.
+When failed, the near-RT RIC will terminate the RIC Subscription Modification procedures
+- RIC Subscription Modification Required Procedure, to send a request to the Near-RT RIC for modifying an existing RIC Subscription in the E2 Node, initiated by E2 Node.
+When no service action can be modified in the existing RIC Subscription, the Near-RT RIC is going to send refusal.
+- RIC Query Procedure, to request RAN and/or UE related information from E2 by Near-RT RIC.

+### Global Procedures
+Consists of 7 different procedures:
+- E2 Setup Procedure,to exchange application level dat aneeded for the E2 Node and Near-RT RIC o correctly interoperate on the E2 interface, firstly triggered after the TNL association.
+It erases any existing application level config data in the two nodes and replaced by the new one, initiated by E2 Node.
+- Reset Procedure, re-initialize the E2 Node in the event of Near-RT RIC failure or vice-versa, it does not affect the application level data exchanged during the E2 Setup procedure, E2 Node Config.
+Update Procedure, and RIC Service Update Procedure.
+It is initiated using the E2 Node or the Near-RT RIC.
+- Error Indication, initiated by either E2 Node or Near-RT RIC to report detected errors in one incoming messages, and cannot be reported by failure message.
+Can be initiated by E2 Node or the Near-RT RIC.
+- RIC Service Update Procedure, to update application level RIC Service related data needed to E2 Node and Near-RT RIC to interoperate correctly over the E2 Interface, initiated by E2 Node.
+When failure, there are a wait time before reinitiating the same procedure, while the Node continue with the previous service data.
+- E2 Node Configuration Update Procedure, to update application level E2 Node configuration data needed for E2 Node and Near-RT RIC to interoperate correctly over the E2 interface and to support E2 Node initiated TNL association removal, initiated by E2 Node.
+When failed, the RIC and E Node is going to operate with the existing config. data.
+- E2 Connection Update Procedure, to allow the Near-RT RIC to update the TNL information associated with the E2 interface connection between the E2 Node adn Near-RT RIC, initiated by  Near-RT RIC.
+When failed, the RIC is going to use timer before reinitiating E2 Connection Update procedure towards the same E2 node.
+- E2 Removal Procedure, to remove the E2 signaling connection between the Near-RT RIC and the E2 Node in a controlled manner, initiated both E2 Node or the Near-RT RIC.

+Various message functional definition and content can be accessed via the document [6].

 More about E2 Nodes:
 ![img](../images/E2Node.png)